dsidavis/DSIWeb/content/articles/Recent/InstallFest.md

 Date: 10/6/2017
 Time: 10-1pm
 Where: DSI Classroom, 360 Shields Library
+Category: Workshop
+Tags: Workshop

 Fall 2017's kick-off event for the Data Science Initiative is a community install-fest.
-Come with your laptop computer and work with people to install different pieces of software you need to do Data Science of all sorts during this drop-in workshop.
+Come with your computer and work with people to install different pieces of software you need to do Data Science of all sorts during this drop-in workshop.

 This is great opportunity to: